 Foil Characters

-A foil character contrasts with another character, often highlighting their qualities.
+A foil character contrasts with another character, often used to accentuate specific traits or values.
 In Robert Louis Stevenson‘s Dr. Jekyll and Mr. Hyde (1886), Hyde serves as a foil to Jekyll, emphasizing the duality of human nature.

 Minor Characters